knative/community/ROLES.md

 table describes:

 - General responsibilities expected by individuals in each role
-- Requirements necessary to join or stay in a given role
+- Requirements necessary to join or stay in a given role for repos in the Knative GitHub org
 - How the role manifests in terms of permissions and privileges.

 <table>